douglasdcm/caqui/README.md

 ```

 # Version 2.0.0+
-In version 2.0.0+ it is possible to use Python objects similarly to Selenium.
+In version 2.0.0+ it is possible to use Python objects similarly to Selenium. **Read the [API documentation](https://caqui.readthedocs.io/en/latest/caqui.html) for more information.**

 Example:

 ```python
 from pytest import mark, fixture